damare/treeditor/README.md

 - npm package manager (usually installed with Node.js)

-[Here](https://v15.angular.io/guide/setup-local) you can find the installation instructions to set up an Angular environment.
+[Here](https://v15.angular.io/guide/setup-local) you can find the installation instructions to set up an Angular environment (currently version 15).

 ### How to install and start the treeditor